-Phishing remains one of the most common and effective tools used by cybercriminals.
+Phishing remains one of the most common and effective tools used by cybercriminals to gain access to personal information.
 Gmail alone blocks more than 100 million phishing emails per day, and 68% of them are new variations.
 This is not surprising as they are simple, low-tech, and exploit weaknesses in human nature to target everyone - individuals and organizations.
 Phishing continuously evolves to evade detection and, using advanced social engineering techniques, is getting more sophisticated than ever.